myzlab/k-search-docs/docs/get-started/recommendations.md

 An exception does not always have to be a headache.
 We'll look at the positive side of using exceptions in conjunction with an `ExceptionHandler`.

-An `ExceptionHandler` will allow us to control the exceptions thrown that we want in the API in such a way that the response always has the appropriate response code for each occasion (a 500 error should never be presented as an API response).
+An `ExceptionHandler` will allow you to control the exceptions thrown that we want in your API Rest in such a way that the response always has the appropriate response code for each occasion (a 500 error code should never be presented as your API Rest response).

-In this sense, we will tell to `ExceptionHandler` that always handle exceptions of the `KException` type, since they will be exceptions that we will be throwing intentionally and constantly as guard clauses.
+In this sense, we will tell to `ExceptionHandler` that always catch exceptions of the `KException` type, since they will be exceptions that we will be throwing intentionally and constantly as guard clauses.

-We will explain how the `KException` and the `ExceptionHandler` should work as guard clauses with the following example:

-### Example:

-An API is required that given the ID of a client:

- - Check if the client exists

-    1. If the client does not exist, return the "Not Found" message with a 404 response code.
-    2. If client exists, return the requested information with a 200 response code.

-Ilustraremos el flujo de código de la solución:

-IMAGE

-### Step 1:

-The first thing we'll do is tell to SpringBoot that handle any exceptions of type KException.
-To do this, we need to add one ExceptionHandler to each RestController you'll be working on.
+To do this, we need to add one `ExceptionHandler` to each RestController you'll be working on.
 You can create a generic RestController and apply inheritance from the others RestController, so that you define the ExceptionHandler only once.

 ```java showLineNumbers
 import java.time.LocalDateTime;